elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 2. Integration test failures will have a two-line heading.
 The first line confirms these are Jest integration test failures.
 The second line is the relative path you will need to re-run the test.
     <img width="1325" alt="Screen Shot 2023-05-26 at 10 34 47 AM" src="https://github.com/elastic/eui/assets/934879/cd7d7b0b-f532-43ea-84bc-2f05d927a20a">
 3. Grab and copy the test path from the `kibana-ci` output log.
 This will usually be a long relative path that ends with `TEST_NAME.test.tsx`.
 Open this file and look for selectors, screen reader text, or other things that might have changed in EUI to cause a failure.
-4. Look for a `jest.config.js` file near the failing test.
+4. Look for a `jest.integration.config.js` file near the failing test.
 This file may be in the same directory, or up 1-3 parent directories.
+It is usually at least within the same plugin directory (if an `x-pack` plugin).
 5. In your terminal, paste the following command, substituting the `RELATIVE_TEST_PATH` from step 2 and the `JEST_CONFIG` with the appropriate paths.
 Some IDE’s like VSCode have a command [“Copy relative path”](https://www.youtube.com/watch?v=b678IZ1O1pM) that make this process easier.

     ```shell